giraffe-fsharp/Giraffe.ViewEngine/README.md

 The underscore does not only help to distinguish an attribute from an element, but also avoid a naming conflict between tags and attributes of the same name (e.g. `<form>` vs. `<input form="form1">`).

-If a HTML attribute has a hyphen in the name (e.g. `accept-charset`) then the equivalent Giraffe attribute would be written in camel case notion (e.g. `acceptCharset`).
+If a HTML attribute has a hyphen in the name (e.g. `accept-charset`) then the equivalent Giraffe attribute would be written in camel case notion after the initial underscore (e.g. `_acceptCharset`).

-*Should you find a HTML tag or attribute missing in the `Giraffe.ViewEngine` then you can either [create it yourself](#custom-elements-and-attributes) or send a [pull request on GitHub](https://github.com/giraffe-fsharp/Giraffe/pulls).*
+*Should you find a HTML tag or attribute missing in the `Giraffe.ViewEngine` then you can either [create it yourself](#custom-elements-and-attributes) or send a [pull request on GitHub](https://github.com/giraffe-fsharp/Giraffe.ViewEngine/pulls).*

 ### Best Practices